juanitogan/p8-programming-fonts/README.md

 ### Editor Specifics

+The comments here will, hopefully, tell you how to use the fonts in most editors, regardless of whether or not it is listed here.

 #### Sublime Text

 Here are some useful preferences to set in "Setting - Syntax Specific" for your *.p8 files: